ghada49/QuickSign-Team10/README.md

       - Dvelopment build: https://docs.expo.dev/develop/development-builds/introduction/

 ## Machine Learning Model:
-  The dataset used, KArSL Dataset, can be found on this link: https://hamzah-luqman.github.io/KArSL/ The model achieved a training accuracy of 93.32%, and a testing accuracy of 94.16% The dataset used, KArSL Dataset, can be found on this link: https://hamzah-luqman.github.io/KArSL/.
+  The dataset used, KArSL Dataset, can be found on this link: https://hamzah-luqman.github.io/KArSL/.
 It is composed of 3 signers performing the each the sign of every word 50 times.
 In total, we have 150 takes for each word, that are already split into two sections: a training dataset (42 takes per signer for each word, 126 in total) and a testing dataset (8 takes per signer for each word, 24 in total).

   The model achieved a training accuracy of 93.32%, and a testing accuracy of 94.16%.